shleewhite/a11ies/policies/privacy-policy.md

 If you delete your User Contributions from the Website, copies of your User Contributions may remain viewable in cached and archived pages, or might have been copied or stored by other Website users.
 Proper access and use of information provided on the Website, including User Contributions, is governed by [our terms of use]().

 California residents may have additional personal information rights and choices.
-Please see [Your California Privacy Rights](#ca-rights) for more information.
+Please see [Your California Privacy Rights](#your-california-privacy-rights) for more information.

-## Your California Privacy Rights {#ca-rights}
+## Your California Privacy Rights

 If you are a California resident, California law may provide you with additional rights regarding our use of your personal information.
 California's "Shine the Light" law (Civil Code Section § 1798.83) permits users of our App that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
 To make such a request, please send an email to [contact@a11ies.info](mailto:contact@a11ies.info).